darktable-org/dtorg/content/pages/contact.md

 Join us on IRC!
 You will find us at _irc.freenode.net_, channel _#darktable_.

 Every file released by darktable as of version 1.4.1 gets signed with the GPG key with the fingerprint `C4CB C150 6999 56E2 A326 8EF5 BB5C C829 5B17 79C9` for the signing part.
+The fingerprint is also in the topic of the IRC channel to cross-check.

 # Developers / darktable Team